 Sodium Valproate Oral Solution can change levels of liver enzymes, blood clotting factors, salts or sugars shown up on blood and urine tests.
-Additional side effects in children steroids

-(thinning of the bone) and fractures.
-Check with your GP, specialist or pharmacist if you effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
-By reporting side effects you can help provide more information on the safety of this medicine How to store Sodium Valproate Oral Solution Keep this medicine out of the sight and reach of children
+Additional side effects in children Some side effects of valproate occur more frequently in children or are more severe compared to adults.
+These include liver damage, inflammation of the pancreas includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+By reporting side effects you can help provide more information on the safety of this medicine.
+How to store Sodium Valproate Oral Solution

-Some side effects of valproate occur more frequently in children or are more severe compared to adults.
-These include liver damage, inflammation of the pancreas (pancreatitis), bedwetting (enuresis), renal disfunction (Fanconi Syndrome), overgrowth of gum tissue, aggression, agitation, disturbance in attention, abnormal behaviour,
+(pancreatitis), bedwetting (enuresis), renal disfunction (Fanconi Syndrome), overgrowth of gum tissue, aggression, agitation, disturbance in attention, abnormal behaviour, hyperactivity and learning disorder.

 Reporting of side effects If you get any side effects, talk to your GP, specialist, pharmacist or nurse.
-This includes any possible side effects not listed in this leaflet.
-You can also report side
+This